San Mateo, Rizal: Transportation

 The present-day Santo Niño Elementary School in Marikina was said to be a train depot.
 And also it was said that a railroad station once stood in the Marikina City Sports Park.

 The Marikina Line was completed in 1906, and continued its operation until 1936.
 It was said that the Japanese Imperial Army made use of this railway line during the Second World War.
 These railways were dismantled during the 1960s and were converted into ordinary roads.

 Today, the citizens are dependent on tricycles, jeepneys, Taxis, FX, Buses, and AUV's which contribute to the everyday unusual and unbearable traffic of Metropolitan Manila.
 Even now, there is uncertainty in the Northrail project, which links Manila to the northern provinces of Luzon, because of corruption within the project's construction.

 Aside from the Marikina Line, two other lines have existed before but are now removed permanently.

 First is the Cavite Line, which passed through Paco, Parañaque, Bacoor and up to Naic, Cavite.
 Completed in 1908, its operation continued until 1936.

 Second is the Antipolo Line, which passed through Santa Mesa, Mandaluyong, Pasig, Cainta, Taytay, up to Antipolo near the "Hinulugang Taktak" Falls.
 There is also a street named "Daangbakal" in Antipolo, where like the "Daangbakal" roads on Marikina and San Mateo, a railway line once existed.
 The railroad tracks also passed through what is now the Ortigas Avenue Extension.
 Its operation ceased in 1917.

 Jeepneys are the most common form of transportation within the municipality because of its convenience, accessibility, and low fare as compared to other forms of transportation.
 Other modes are tricycles and pedicabs which are used mainly to transport people and goods where regular jeepney routes are not available.

-Buses – The Marikina Auto Line Transport Corporation (MALTC) buses are the public utility buses that mainly operate in San Mateo.
-They operate ordinary-type buses, and newly acquired airconditioned buses which provide safe travel to passengers.
 There are some private buses that transport people who work at the Fortune Tobacco Plant and other nearby factories in Marikina.
 During the COVID-19 pandemic, the Land Transportation Franchising and Regulatory Board (LTFRB) implemented a route rationalization system for city buses.
 Along with MALTC, multiple bus companies operated routes from Montalban to Quezon Avenue (Route 7), and Cubao (Route 8) in Quezon City, both of which passes through San Mateo.
 In 2022, the LTFRB announced that they will modify Route 7 as Montalban to PITX via Quezon Avenue (Route 34), while Route 8 was cancelled because of stiff competition with smaller modes of transportation.

+The Southeast Metro Manila Expressway will have an access to the town through Tumana Bridge exit.